iXce/make_webpage/README.md

 ---------------
-Either just a path (or possibly just a matrix for images), or make a struct with .type = 'image' (or 'video') and .url = 'on_disk_path_to_image'
+Either just a path (or possibly just a matrix for images), or make a struct with .type = 'image' (or 'video') and .url = 'on_disk_path_to_image' Currently only .mp4 and .webm video should correctly work.
+Might require some brother-specific tricks.

 Comments
 --------